 Rule of Law Competition Timeline

-The Beverly Hills Bar Foundation announces the fourth annual Rule of Law Competition to promote appreciation and understanding of the rule of law.
-Entries are due no later than April 1, 2013.
-Prizes will be awarded at the 59th Annual Beverly Hills Bar Association Supreme Court Luncheon on Tuesday June 4, 2013.
+The Beverly Hills Bar Foundation announces the fifth annual Rule of Law Competition to promote appreciation and understanding of the rule of law.
+Entries are due no later than April 1, 2014.
+Prizes will be awarded at the 60th Annual Beverly Hills Bar Association Supreme Court Luncheon on Tuesday June 3, 2014.
 Grand Prize is $2,500.00,with two Honorable Award prizes of $500.00 each.

 Rules, topics and materials are available at www.bhba.org/foundation/Rule-of-Law.htm